On January 24th, 2020 I tweeted:

 Ok, now it’s that day.

 Welcome to The Workshop.
-It’s where I’m going to be posting all of the odd things I’m working on and prototyping.
+It’s where I collect all of the odd things I’m working on, prototyping, and tinkering with.
 Some are just for me and likely always will be.
-Others have already graduated to public preview releases.
-And a few might eventually become a real app someday.
+Others are barely more than expriments and what-ifs.
+A few might eventually become a real app someday.

 - When I Get There: Epic, location-based reminders for iOS.
 Do more with your location.